San Francisco Mandatory Recycling and Composting Ordinance: Early 1900s

-In 1921, the City began regulating waste collection and around the same time, scavengers, who were fiercely competing for the same materials, began forming associations.
+In 1921, the city began regulating waste collection and around the same time, scavengers, who were fiercely competing for the same materials, began forming associations.
 Rates were set under the 1932 ordinance, and required voter approval to change.
-This was modified by an amendment to the 1932 ordinance, approved by the voters in 1954 and effective in 1955, which established a rate adjustment system managed by City staff.
+This was modified by an amendment to the 1932 ordinance, approved by the voters in 1954 and effective in 1955, which established a rate adjustment system managed by city staff.

 Cooperation amongst the former rivals allowed them to pool their resources.
 The two loose associations became known as Scavenger's Protective Association and Sunset Scavenger Company.
-These two entities eventually merged, and as a result all of the permits issued by the City came to be held by one entity.
-The exclusive refuse collection licenses for the City in 1932—licenses still held today under the parent company, Recology.
-This steadfast relationship between the City and Recology San Francisco has resulted in a reliable public-private partnership, allowing San Francisco to design experimental pilot programs such as city-wide curbside organics collection.
+These two entities eventually merged, and as a result all of the permits issued by the city came to be held by one entity.
+Exclusive refuse collection licenses for the city were issued in 1932—licenses still held today under the parent company, Recology.
+This steadfast relationship between the city and Recology San Francisco has resulted in a reliable public-private partnership, allowing San Francisco to design experimental pilot programs such as city-wide curbside organics collection.